 Discovery & Evidence

-Likewise, the amount of evidence, documents, witnesses, and discovery involved in the prosecution of a case can influence cost.
-More evidence and more witnesses require more work, which can lead to a higher price tag.
+Likewise, the amount of evidence, documents, interrogatories, witnesses, length of a deposition, and discovery involved in the prosecution of a case can influence costs.
+More evidence, more interrogatories, more time in a deposition, and more witnesses require more work, which can lead to a higher price tag.
 Beyond that, expert witnesses are an extra cost that may become necessary in certain situations, particularly when monetary damages are sought.

-Court costs, filing fees, transcript fees, and court reports vary based on jurisdiction.
+costs, filing fees, transcript fees, and reports vary based on jurisdiction.
 Travel expenses to appear in specific jurisdictions also add to the bottom line.

 Appeals that occur after a case is resolved can also lead to additional expenses.